LSU is headed to Atlanta to play in SEC Championship game

 That moment. @SEC West Champions! #LSU pic.twitter.com/wHDdrwza1s— Chris Blair ???? (@LSUTigersVoice) November 13, 2022

-The Tigers, who still have two games remaining in their regular season, will face the SEC East champs and defending Nation Champions Georgia in the Mercedes-Benz Stadium in Atlanta, Georgia on December 3.
+The Tigers, who still have two games remaining in their regular season, will face the SEC East champs and defending National Champion Georgia in the Mercedes-Benz Stadium in Atlanta, Georgia on December 3.

 A Culture Of Winning— LSU Football (@LSUfootball) November 13, 2022